StartSeveralJunior companies offer affordable consulting and empower young women

 Junior companies offer affordable consulting and empower young women

 Each year, more women find in entrepreneurship a way to build their careers and transform their lives.
-In Brazil, one of the engines of this movement is the junior companies, formed by university students who offer consulting services at affordable prices.
-These organizations open doors for young women to develop their skills and stand out in the job market
+In Brazil, one of the drivers of this movement is junior companies, formed by university students who offer consulting services at affordable prices.
+These organizations open doors for young women to develop their skills and stand out in the job market.

-There is currently 1.612 junior companies in more than 361 Brazilian universities.
-These non-profit organizations offer services at reduced prices, charging only what is necessary to cover administrative and training costs.
-This facilitates access to entrepreneurship and prepares students for the job market, developing management skills, teamwork, leadership and problem solving
+There are currently 1,612 junior companies in over 361 Brazilian universities.
+These non-profit associations offer services at reduced rates, charging only what is necessary to cover administrative and training costs.
+This facilitates access to entrepreneurship and prepares students for the job market, developing skills in management, teamwork, leadership, and problem-solving.

 Support for female entrepreneurship

-Data from Sebrae in 2023 indicates that women already represent 34% of business owners in the country and are responsible for 48% of new businesses started in recent years.
-These numbers highlight the importance of initiatives like junior companies, that support female entrepreneurship
+Sebrae data from 2023 indicates that women already represent 34% of business owners in the country and are responsible for 48% of the new businesses started in recent years.
+These numbers highlight the importance of initiatives like junior companies, which support female entrepreneurship.

 In the Junior Enterprise Movement, female participation is significant.
-In Brazil Junior, for example, what the movement represents in the country, half of the Executive Board is made up of women.
+In Brasil Júnior, for example, which represents the movement in the country, half of the Executive Board is composed of women.
 Participating in a junior company has proven to be an important differentiator in the job market.
-According to the Movement, students involved in these organizations have an employment rate four times higher than those who do not participate
+According to the Movement, students involved in these organizations have a four times higher employment rate than those who do not participate.

-"Although there are still many challenges for women entrepreneurs", we have seen a growing number of young junior leaders committed to training themselves, "to undertake and transform your realities and that of the country", explain Elias Gabriel, executive president of Brasil Júnior.
-Success stories include Joice Toyota, founder of Vetor Brasil; Ianna Brandão, director of City Science at the Science Foundation, Technology and Innovation of Fortaleza; and Fernanda Amorim, community management leader at Fundação Estudar and former president of the Confederation of Junior Enterprises of Brazil
+“Although there are still many challenges for women entrepreneurs, we have seen a growing number of young junior leaders committed to training, undertaking and transforming their realities and that of the country”, explains Elias Gabriel, CEO of Brasil Júnior.
+Success stories include Joice Toyota, founder of Vetor Brasil; Ianna Brandão, Director of Science of the City at the Foundation for Science, Technology and Innovation of Fortaleza; and Fernanda Amorim, community management leader at the Estudar Foundation and former president of the Confederation of Junior Enterprises of Brazil.

-Next month, Brazil Junior holds another edition of the largest junior entrepreneurship meeting in the country, the ENEJ – National Meeting of Junior Companies, that this year will be from August 29 to September 1, in the city of Florianópolis, in Santa Catarina.
-The event aims to bring together more than 4,000 junior entrepreneurs from across the country to further strengthen the Junior Enterprise Movement
+Next month, Brasil Júnior will hold another edition of the country's largest junior entrepreneurship event, ENEJ – National Meeting of Junior Enterprises, which this year will take place from August 29 to September 1 in Florianópolis, Santa Catarina.
+The event aims to bring together over 4,000 junior entrepreneurs from across the country to further strengthen the Junior Enterprise Movement.

 E-Commerce Update